-There are two players in the model: a higher court (H) and a lower court (L).
-We refer to the lower court as "he" and the higher court as "she."
+There are two players in the model: a higher court (H) and a lower court (L); we refer to the lower court as "he" and the higher court as "she."
 The play of the game determines the outcome of a case.
-Following other models of the judicial hierarchy (most closely Beim, Hirsch and Kastellec (2014)), we assume that the facts of the case map onto a single, continuous dimension X that determines the extent to which the liberal outcome is more appropriate; x denotes the case's location on X. A court makes either a "liberal" or "conservative" disposition decision d, denoted by $\ell$ (for liberal) and c (for conservative), respectively.
-For example, Cameron, Segal and Songer (2000), Lax (2003), and Kastellec (2007) each describe the case space by reference to search-and-seizure cases; in those models, the case space represents the degree of intrusiveness of a search, where cases further to the right are more intrusive.
-In terms of dispositions, a search is either held reasonable (the "conservative" outcome) or unreasonable (the "liberal" outcome).
+Following other models of the judicial hierarchy (most closely Beim, Hirsch and Kastellec (2014)), we assume that the facts of the case map onto a single, continuous dimension X that determines the extent to which the liberal outcome is more appropriate; x denotes the case's location on X. A court makes either a "liberal" or "conservative" disposition decision d, denoted by l (for liberal) and c (for conservative), respectively.

 The players care about the final outcome of the case.
-We assume each player's preferences are described by a cutpoint $I \in [0, 1]$ such that for x < I the player prefers the conservative outcome and for $x \ge I$ the player prefers the liberal outcome.
-More specifically, players derive utility from the final disposition of the case, and we let u(x, I, d) denote the utility of a player with cutpoint I for disposition d given case facts x, where x is assumed to be uniformly distributed over [0, 1].
-Without loss of generality the utility from the conservative disposition is normalized to u(x, I, c) = 0, and the utility from the liberal disposition is assumed to be $u(x, I, \ell) = x - I$ .
-A player's net benefit from the final disposition matching her preferences is thus |x - I|.
+We assume that each player's preferences are described by a cutpoint $I \in [0, 1]$ such that for x < I the player prefers the conservative outcome and for $x \ge I$ the player prefers the liberal outcome.
+More specifically, all players derive utility from the final disposition of the case, and we let u(x, I, d) denote the utility of a player with cutpoint I for disposition d given case facts x, where x is assumed to be uniformly distributed over [0, 1].
+Without loss of generality the utility from the conservative disposition is normalized to u(x, I, c) = 0, and the utility from the liberal disposition is assumed to be $u(x, I, \ell) = x - I$.
+A player's net benefit from the final disposition matching her preferences is thus |x - I|.5